ken-okabe/vanfs/README-howFP.md

 ---

-On the other hand, Functional programming is an approach to consider the expressions of Mathematics.
+On the other hand, Functional Programming is an approach to consider the expressions of Mathematics.

 #### What is the sum of the integers from  $0$  to  $5$ ?